Wolox/codestats/README.md

 [![Circle CI](https://circleci.com/gh/Wolox/codestats/tree/master.svg?style=svg)](https://circleci.com/gh/Wolox/codestats/tree/master)
 [![Code Climate](https://codeclimate.com/github/Wolox/codestats/badges/gpa.svg)](https://codeclimate.com/github/Wolox/codestats)

 Self-hosted open source app to control metrics of your code.
-Code Stats lets to control the quality of your code by integration your Github pull requests with any metric you want.
+Code Stats lets to control the quality of your code by integrating your Github pull requests with any metric you want.

 ## How does it work?